top of page

 • In the engine room of a vessel with an inboard engine with propulsion power up to 3000 kilowatts within the EEZ

-( COURSE IS 10 DAYS , MON - FRI ) plus Shipboard Safety Skill Set & first aid if required.
+MED 3 Course Dates. ( Course is 10 Days , Mon - Fri ) plus Shipboard Safety Skill Set & first aid if required.

 The combination theory and practical course incorporates both design, operation and maintenance knowledge of main propulsion and ancillary equipment, auxiliary systems, extra-low voltage electrical systems, work health and safety, marine environmental legislation compliance and sustainability.